CGLIFE7/KronosDocs/docs/docs/tutorial/menus.md

 # Main Menu

 The Kronos main menu key is 'W' by default.
+There is a button to override the default 'W' bind, toggle selection mode.
-This can be changed in the preferences, and there is a button to override the default 'W' bind, toggle selection mode.
+This can be changed in preferences.

-The important thing is the main menu key is a button one of your fingers naturally sits on.
-This minimizes the need to move your fingers, resulting in speed like never before.
+Make sure the main menu is a key one of your fingers naturally sits on.
+This removes the need to move your fingers, resulting in speed like never before.

 ## How To

 ![Alt Text](../gifs/MenuGuide.gif)

-Hold down 'W' (main menu key) to start.
+Hold 'W' (main menu key) to start.

-From here, three options.
+From here, 3 options.

 1. Release W (tapping W gives the same result).
-This pops up the main menu.
+This pops up the MAIN menu.
 &NewLine;
 &NewLine;
 2. Move your mouse (While holding W still).
-This pops up the main pie menu.
+This pops up the MAIN PIE menu.
-   > - With practice you can press W, fling your mouse in the direction of the tool you want and release W very quickly.
+   > - With practice you can press W, fling your mouse in the direction of a tool and release W quickly.
 &NewLine;
 &NewLine;
 3. Press any hotkey from the text menu on the left to trigger the matching tool.